If the time has come to purchase your first SAN, there are many challenges to overcome before you can reap the benefits of centralized storage.

 Once you have determined the relevant business goals and the technical specs, you can begin the vendor evaluation process.
 Many SAN vendors and SAN resellers offer free educational seminars that showcase different systems and provide Q&A sessions with industry experts.

 Attending these events allows you to build up a portfolio of system knowledge for later comparison and can provide a much broader view of the SAN marketplace.
-Unleashing the office techies to attend this type of event, then letting them present their findings will yield a surprising return when it comes to seeing past the sales pitches and making sure any prospective system is fit for purpose when it is time to make a decision.
+Unleashing the office techies to attend this type of event then letting them present their findings will yield a surprising return when it comes to seeing past the sales pitches and making sure any prospective system is fit for purpose when it is time to make a decision.

 Making sure your prospective SAN supplier has the resources to fully support the product throughout the lifecycle of the product is vital to your purchasing strategy.
 A minimal level of after-sales support must include comprehensive hardware replacement strategies and round-the-clock availability of technical support.
 My experience of "telephone tennis" with foreign call centres was a big influence on my choice of support services from potential suppliers.
 The ability to speak to knowledgeable staff with remote access to my SAN was a big factor in our eventual selection of a SAN from Compellent and its Co-Pilot service for the Royal Horticultural Society.

 When the purchase is imminent, a full due diligence examination of the successful supplier is also advisable.
-A supplier in financial or legal difficulties is unlikely to provide the service levels required for this type of product and could fail to honour support contracts.
+A supplier in financial or legal difficulties is unlikely to provide the service levels required for this type of product and could fail to honor support contracts.

 The requirements for administering the SAN are another important factor.
 If you have a dedicated and qualified SAN administrator, this is a moot point.
 However, if SAN administration is to become part of the job function of an existing member of staff, then a full assessment of the skills and training required to manage the technology should form a part of the purchasing process.
 The newest SAN products use a Web browser-style management GUI that allows existing staff with a solid knowledge of traditional server RAID array disk management concepts to adapt quickly to a SAN administration role.

-At the Royal Horticultural Society we collated all this into a decision matrix which scored potential vendors' products against our need for storage with fast and reliable image search and retrieval through a SQL database to help us make that decision.
+At the Royal Horticultural Society we collated all this into a decision matrix which scored potential vendors' products against our need for storage with fast and reliable image search and retrieval through an SQL database to help us make that decision.

 Martin Taylor is a converged network manager with the Royal Horticultural Society, which recently went through the process of buying and implementing a Compellent SAN as a repository for its library of 200,000 images.